Nancy López – It teacher

 Continuing with our main aim of introducing coding into the curriculum, we integrated it into our author study Discovering Beatrix Potter’s World: An Introduction to Literary Elements in which we give the students the opportunity to dive into the author’s life and body of work.

 While the author study was in process, students continued to work with Kibo in a more challenging way.
 They were organized in groups of three and solved tasks that demanded cooperative work, creativity, and problem solving.
 The challenges consisted of a set of instructions that Kibo had to follow.
-The students had to read and comprehend the instructions and decide which blocks of commands would they need to program the robot.
+The students had to read and comprehend the instructions and decide which blocks of commands they would need to program the robot.
 The three students had to agree on the blocks and their order.
 Before the blocks were scanned, the children and the teacher double checked if their program matched the set of instructions.
 When it did not, students were prompted to debug the program, which meant finding the existing coding errors such as missing, extra, or misordered blocks.
 Students were already familiar with this process since they had practiced debugging on Code Studio lessons.
 After this, the program was scanned and the robot performed the tasks.
 Challenges increased in difficulty and so did their work, demanding more critical thinking from each member.
 The advantage of group work at this point was that all students could make a significant contribution from their own perspective and abilities.
 For instance, those who are more organized could make sure the blocks were in the right order, while those who are more creative were able to find original solutions to problems.

 After reading the Tale of Peter Rabbit, students constructed a model of Mr. McGregor’s garden for Kibo to carry Peter around it.
 Since students have been working on the Math measurement unit throughout the year, they had the necessary skills to measure the robot’s length and width in order to plan the design and size of the garden.